Learn how small businesses are taxed and what tax breaks small business owners can take advantage of.

 Vehicle reimbursements: You can cover a portion of the expenses you or a spouse or family member incur while running errands for your business (e.g., making a deposit or picking up supplies).

-Child wage deductions: The owner of a nonincorporated business can hire his or her children (under 18 years old) and reduce their tax liability.
+Child wage deductions: The owner of a non-incorporated business can hire their children (under 18 years old) and reduce their tax liability.
 For example, a sole proprietor making $125,000 annually who pays their 16-year-old daughter $10,000 could save $4,000 or more in federal taxes.

 Qualified retirement contributions: As a small business owner, you can deduct contributions to your Simplified Employee Pension (SEP) IRA.
-There are rules and conditions that apply.
+Certain rules and conditions apply.
 It's recommended that you work with a CPA if this is a deduction you want to take advantage of.

-Medical expenses: There are some cases, but it's limited, where you can deduct medical expenses from your business income.
+Medical expenses: In limited cases, you can deduct medical expenses from your business income.
 If you're a sole proprietor and you buy your own health insurance, you can deduct the amount of money you spent on premiums.

-For all of the above deductions, there are rules and exceptions.
-Talk to a financial advisor; they can help you determine what you qualify for.
+There are rules and exceptions for all of these deductions.
+A financial advisor can help you determine what you qualify for.

-To save the most money on business taxes, business owners should understand the tax implications of their business's legal structure, maintain accurate records of expenses and deductions, and partner with a tax expert who understands their business and industry.
+To save the most money on business taxes, you need to understand the tax implications of your business's legal structure, maintain accurate records of your expenses and deductions, and partner with a tax expert who understands your business and industry.